AGTechathon/Incepita/README.md

 # 📄 NextGenPaper

-> A smart question paper generation platform that streamlines curriculum analysis, Bloom's taxonomy weightage, and document management for educators.
+> An intelligent question paper generation platform that helps educators by automating curriculum analysis, aligning questions with Bloom’s Taxonomy levels, and simplifying document management..

 ## 🚀 Features